 Which is why, since 2011, Bri has been fusing her qualifications in psychology and finance to show businesses how to get better results by using her proprietary behavioural techniques.
 Clients include CBA, Suncorp, IAG, Vicinity Centres, GMHBA, Australian Unity, federal and state governments, WPP, Ambulance Victoria, MYOB, Chanel, IntuitMailchimp, ARN and Mirvac, along with member associations like CPA Australia, RCSA and the Caravan Industry Association of Australia.

-Featured regularly in the media, including A Current Affair, 7 News, ABC radio, 3AW, Triple M, The Sunday Age, Marketing Mag and Mumbrella, Bri writes a column every month for Smartcompany and has authored five books, including “The Behavioural Economics of Business” and “The How of Habits”.
+Featured regularly in the media, including A Current Affair, 7 News, ABC radio, 3AW, Triple M, The Sunday Age and Mumbrella, Bri writes for Smartcompany and has authored five books, including “The Behavioural Economics of Business” and “The How of Habits”.

 Audiences love Bri’s highly engaging and humorous delivery, relatable stories and pragmatic advice, bookers and planners love Bri’s responsiveness, reliability and commitment to their event, and Bri loves igniting people’s interest in the amazing world of decision science.